-The inspiration fabric itself doesn't have to be used in the quilt, layout is up to each quilter.
-It could be used in any position, but consider whether or not it blends too much with the pinwheel blocks, giving them less definition.
-You could opt to sew borders with the fabric, after first surrounding the quilt top with a narrow, dark 'separation' border.
+The inspiration fabric itself doesn't need to be used in the quilt blocks, and whether or not to use it in the final quilt layout is up to each quilter.
+Before using the inspiration fabric, decide if you feel it blends too much with the pinwheel blocks, giving them less definition.
+You could opt to sew borders with the fabric, after first surrounding the quilt top with a narrow, dark frame.

 Pinwheel quilt blocks are made with four half-square triangle units that are dark on one side and light the other.
 The differing color value makes the pinwheel blocks appear to spin when they're sewn together.